daatlk/kaienv/VERCEL_DEPLOY.md

 - `VITE_SUPABASE_URL`: Your Supabase project URL
 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+**Important**: These must be added directly in the Vercel dashboard:

+1. Go to your project in the Vercel dashboard
+2. Click on "Settings" > "Environment Variables"
+3. Add each variable with its corresponding value
+4. Make sure to select all environments (Production, Preview, Development)
+5. Click "Save" after adding each variable

 ### 4. Deploy

 Click "Deploy" to start the deployment process.